 In addition to NCAT, there are more than ten institutions of higher education located in Sedgwick County.
-Wichita State University, Friends University, Newman University, Wichita State University (WSU) Tech, and the University of Kansas (KU) School Of Medicine - Wichita all have main campuses in the County, while six other colleges and universities have chosen to locate branch campuses within the County.
-WSU, WSU Tech, and the University of Kansas are moving forward with plans to create the Wichita Biomedical Campus.
+Wichita State University, Friends University, Newman University, Wichita State University (WSU) Tech, and the University of Kansas (KU) School Of Medicine -Wichita all have main campuses in the County, while six other colleges and universities have chosen to locate branch campuses within the County.
+WSU, WSU Tech, and KU are moving forward with plans to create the Wichita Biomedical Campus.